asacamano/appernetic-hugo-project/content/blog/ptsc-members/_index.md

 <p><b>New Orleans, LA, US, Culture Change</b></br>
 Frederick Meyer is a lifelong Shambhala practitioner.
 His first interest in dharma and in the Shambhala teachings was as a participant in Sun Camp, and he has followed the Shambhala path through Rigden Abhisheka.</p>

 <p>Frederick is interested in innovation and social entrepreneurship, and has a master's degree in social business from the Fletcher School at Tufts University.
-He has an abiding interest in how Shambhala can better foster innovation to benefit to both its practitioners and society at large.
-Frederick has been at various times a volunteer, contractor, consultant, staff member, and project lead for various centers and projects in Shambhala throughout the past fifteen years.</p>
+He has an abiding interest in how Shambhala can better foster innovation to benefit both its practitioners and society at large.
+Frederick has been at various times a volunteer, contractor, consultant, staff member, and project lead for numerous centers and projects in Shambhala throughout the past fifteen years.</p>

-<p>Frederick works as a web developer and technology educator, and lives with his wife, Clara, and their dog, Lucy, in New Orleans, where he helps lead a Social Meditation practice group locally.</p>
+<p>Frederick works as a web developer and technology educator, and lives with his wife, Clara, and their dog, Lucy, in New Orleans, where he helps lead a Social Meditation practice group locally.<p>
 {{</ member >}}

 {{< member title="Lisa Piemont" src="lisa-piemont-headshot.png" >}}